I am on a personal mission to get women to save and invest more.

 There’s a lot of emotion with money too with women.
 At the Gym, the two words we hear all the time are fear and shame.
 “I’m afraid of not paying off my student loan debt.”
 Or, “I’m ashamed that I make $300,000 and I $80,000 in credit card debt.”
 Or, “I have nothing saved.”

 Shannon: We see all stories.
 The stories from the Gym are hysterical and not hysterical.
 We see it all.
 Our first location right now is in Flatiron, New York; we are across from the Museum of Sex.
 We said we’re more taboo at the Gym talking about money than they are.
 They have dildos in the window at the Museum of Sex, and we’re the taboo people on the block.
 Money is just still taboo.
-For women, there’s so much emotion tied around money and money choices.
+For women, there’s so much emotion tied to money and money choices.
 Guys are black and white about it.

 Emma: Their role is to be the breadwinner, that is a very assumed role.
 For women, we’re constantly torn.
 It’s the work/life guilt, the mommy guilt, but it’s all connected to money.
 One thing I ask women that come on the show to say out loud is, “I like making money.
 I love making money.”
 Because we’re told that that’s shameful.
 We’re greedy, or we’re golddiggers, or we care about material things more.
 No. Money is security.
 Money is a mark of success and accomplishment.
 It’s our ability to care for ourselves, our independence.
 Money is our political power.
 If women are not prioritizing earning and achieving professionally, we do not have power in Washington.
 Planned Parenthood goes away, and Hillary loses.
 Money is fucking, everything.